pippinbarr/cart253-2020/modules/04/booleans.md

 }
 ```

-Here our `if`-statement's condition checks whether `mouseIsPressed` is `true`.
+Here our `if`-statement's condition checks whether `mouseIsPressed` is equal to `true`.
 If it is, the background is set to white (the light is on!), if it isn't then the `else` part applies, and the background is set to black (the light is off!).

 Now if we hold down the mouse button on the canvas, it turns white!
 When we let go, it turns black!